GokulVSD/gokulvsd.github.io/_posts/2020-09-22-go-a-better-java.md

 }
 ```

 Go also has pointers, which are a welcome addition to remove ambiguity when wanting to call by reference.
-It also have inbuilt unit testing, which seems simple enough.
+It also has inbuilt unit testing, which seems simple enough.

 [Here's all the stuff I made while learning from the Go docs](https://github.com/GokulVSD/ScratchPad/tree/master/Go)